robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 This functionality works nearly exactly like `programmatic modification of test data`_ that can be enabled with the :option:`--prerunmodifier` option.
-The only difference is that the modified model is Robot Framework's result model and not the executable test suite model.
+The obvious difference is that this time modifiers operate with the `result model`_, not the `running model`_.
 For example, the following modifier marks all passed tests that have taken more time than allowed as failed:

 .. sourcecode:: python